hyperkarmic/nvim-tmux-dotfiles/vim-notes.md

 113:subs can be done in higlighted area.....
 V + :s/ etc (note this works in visual block mode too!!!!)
 114: v3j does three lines - and then norm command can be used to paste to range ie :norm I// etc
-115: '&lt; and '> hit the beginning and end of a visual selection.
+115: '< and '> hit the beginning and end of a visual selection.
 116:ctrl o+v enters visual inside insert mode
 117: bi and ea move to ins/app at end of the word....
 118:control T indents in insert mode and ctrl-D does the opposite.